-25. The Owner shall operate the water treatment facility to treat water at a rate not exceeding the maximum flow rate of 1080 m3/d (total) or 540 m3/d per treatment train.

-26. The Owner shall only use the following chemicals in the treatment process, unless otherwise approved by this Department:

-- a.
-Chlorine gas;

-- b.
-Sodium hypochlorite;

-- c.
-Aluminum sulphate;

-- d.
-Coagulant polymer;

-- e.
-Lime; and

-- f.
-Caustic soda.

-27. The residuals effluent discharge from the treatment process to the sewer and the receiving environment must be in compliance with the Environmental Control Water and Sewage Regulations, 2003 and the Canadian Water Quality Guidelines for the Protection of Aquatic Life, as applicable.
+25. The Owner shall operate the water treatment facility to treat water at a rate not exceeding the maximum flow rate of 294 m3/d.
+26. The Owner shall only use the following chemicals in the treatment process, unless otherwise approved by this Department: - a. sodium chloride for the on-site generation secondary disinfection system; - b. limestone; and - c. citric acid.
+27. The residuals effluent discharge from the treatment process to the environment must be in compliance with the Environmental Control Water and Sewage Regulations, 2003 and the Canadian Water Quality Guidelines for the Protection of Aquatic Life, as applicable.
 28. The Owner shall ensure that access to the treatment plant is maintained year-round.
 29. The Owner shall ensure that the treatment facility is reasonably secure from all unauthorized intrusions and shall maintain adequate security defences such as plant surveillance, adequate fencing and gates, and other measures as may be deemed necessary to prevent vandalism and unauthorized entry.
 30. The Owner shall ensure the use of proper housekeeping techniques to keep the water treatment facility clean.
 All functioning components and housing structures shall be kept in good repair and well maintained.
 31. The Owner shall ensure that all backflow prevention devices that are in use in the water treatment facility to prevent the backflow of contaminants into the potable water system are installed, maintained and tested on a regular basis by a certified installer and tester.
 32. The Owner shall monitor and document filter rates, filter backwash rates, chemical dilutions, chemical feed rates, air flow rates and results from jar tests, as applicable.